 Many organizations have a blend of both time tracking and time and attendance for their hourly and salaried employees.
 Which solution is best for your company?

-I also recommend checking out this Venn diagram, which gives a more visual representation of the key feature differences between time tracking software and time and attendance systems:
+Check out the infographic below for the key feature differences between time tracking software and time and attendance systems: